Skyfighter64/ALUP-Lightshow/README.md

 When generating lightshows from videos, custom LED arrangements are supported by using Bitmaps.\
 To do so, create a bitmap in the desired size and set the colors of individual pixels to the array indices.
 For example, place the color 0x000003 (R:0,G:0,B:3) anywhere on the Bitmap to set the position of the fourth pixel (with index 3) to this position.

-When generating the light show, each video frame will be rescaled and interpolated to the size of the arrangement Bitmap.
-Therefore, pixels on small bitmaps cover more effective area than pixels on large bitmaps.
+**NOTE**: When generating the light show, each video frame will be rescaled and interpolated to the size of the arrangement Bitmap.
+Therefore, pixels on small bitmaps cover more effective area than pixels on large bitmaps but are effected less by small changes in the video.

 I found it best to use GIMP to create the arrangement Bitmaps, even though it is still tedious.